mochi-hpc-experiments/thallium-tutorial-exercises/README.md

 but we will just pretent).
 For this, you may use the example [here](https://mochi.readthedocs.io/en/latest/thallium/08_rdma.html).

-* Your `lookup_multi` RPC could take the list of names to look up as a `vector` of `string`s and return a vector of `uint64_t`s.
+We assume that the names to lookup are stored in a `std::vector<std::string>`.

-* You will need to create two bulk handles on the client and two on the server.
+* You will need to create two bulk handles (`tl::bulk`) on the client and two on the server.
 On the client, the first will expose the names as read-only (remember that `engine::expose` can take a vector of non-contiguous segments, but you will need to use `name.size()+1` as the size of each segment to keep the null terminator of each name), and the second will expose the output array as write only.
+  The `engine::expose` function can be used to create these bulk handles.
+It takes an `std::vector<std::pair<void*, size_t>>` of segments (represented by their address and size).
+The address of the memory of an `std::string str` can be obtained using `str.data()` (which should then be cast to `void*`).

 * You will need to transfer the two bulk handles in the RPC arguments, and since names can have a varying size, you will have to also transfer the